 What should be expected after SLT Treatment?

 Unlike some glaucoma medications, there are no incidences of allergy or systemic side effects with SLT.
 Complications are minimal but may include inflammation, temporary increase in IOP, conjuctivitis, or eye pain.
-For more information about SLT and how it may benefit you, please ask the doctor.

 Benefits of SLT